Kitware/ParaView/Documentation/release/ParaView-6.2.0.md

 >
 > The _Properties_ panel for the **Python Calculator** showing the **Input**, **Array**, and **Function** pickers.

-# Rendering improvements

-## Point data read from VRML files is now mapped to RGBA values

-The VRML Reader now produces a "VRMLColor" point data array with raw RGBA values if the imported VRML file has an active scalar variable and lookup table.
-Previously, the VRML reader always assigned the solid color assigned to the object to every point, limiting the coloring of imported geometry to solid colors only.

 # Plugin updates

 ## New DPvtkReader plugin